 This recipe for my Slow Cooker Pork Carnitas is perfect for your next Taco Tuesday!
 A pork shoulder is seasoned with a variety of flavorful spices and slow cooked until fall-apart tender.
 The meat is then shredded and crisped up under the broiler and used on tacos, burritos, burrito bowls, quesadillas, or even eaten just by itself!

 Now, traditional carnitas are made by slow cooking pork in spices and fat (normally lard).
 Then when it’s super tender, it gets fried in the rendered fat and lard to crispy perfection.
-But with a few thoughtful adjustments, we can make this a little easier.
+And while this version isn’t authentic, it sure is delicious!

 We start by making a super flavorful spice rub with salt, pepper, cumin, chili powder, smoked paprika, and oregano.
 If you’ve got Mexican oregano on hand, you can use that, but it’s not super important to go buy it just for this recipe.
 The flavor is a little different, but I do hate having to buy something like that which I end up only using once or twice.